civetweb/civetweb/docs/UserManual.md

 must be for a file name only, not including directory name.
 Example:

     civetweb -hide_files_patterns secret.txt|even_more_secret.txt

+### request\_timeout\_ms `30000`
+Timeout for network read and network write operations, in milliseconds.
+If client intends to keep long-running connection, either increase this value or use keep-alive messages.

+### lua_script_pattern `"**.lua$`
+A pattern for files that are interpreted as Lua scripts by the server.
+In contrast to Lua server pages, Lua scripts use plain Lua syntax.
+An example can be found in the test directory.

+### lua_server_page_pattern `**.lp$|**.lsp$`
+Files matching this pattern are treated as Lua server pages.
+In contrast to Lua scripts, the content of a Lua server pages is delivered directly to the client.
+Lua script parts are delimited from the standard content by including them between <? and ?> tags.

+### lua_server_page_pattern `**.lp$|**.lsp$`
+Files matching this pattern are treated as Lua server pages.

+### websocket_root
+In case civetweb is built with Lua and Websocket support, Lua scripts may be used for websockets as well.
+Since websockets use a different url scheme (ws, wss) than other http pages (http, https), the Lua scripts used for websockets may also be served from a different directory.
+By default, the document_root is used as websocket_root as well.

 # Lua Server Pages
 Pre-built Windows and Mac civetweb binaries have built-in Lua Server Pages